DOLLAR INDEX : on course for weekly loss as Fed joins rate cut camp | MarketScreener

 China has confirmed that President Xi Jinping and U.S. President Donald Trump will meet on the sidelines of G20 next weekend.

 The two countries have raised tariffs on each other's goods in a dispute about China's trading practices, hitting global trade and growth.
-Talks broke down last month, and some traders say chances for a truce next week are low.
+Talks broke down last month, and some traders say chances for a truce are low.

 The Bank of England on Thursday struck a less dovish tone than other central banks as they voted unanimously to keep interest rates on hold at 0.75% and stuck to their message that rates would need to rise, so long as Britain avoids a damaging no-deal exit from the European Union.